-San Bernardino Peak Trail via Angelus Oaks is a 15.7 mile moderately trafficked out and back trail located near Angelus Oaks, CA that features a river and is rated as difficult.
+San Bernardino Peak Trail via Angelus Oaks is a 15.7 mile moderately trafficked out and back trail located near Angelus Oaks, California that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from June until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash